 Human Capital Management & Administrative Support

 GSA Schedule 736 - Contract # GS-07F-0508U

 Since 2003, Beacon Group has offered the best value and superior performance to the Federal Government.
 For ease of ordering, Beacon Group has the ability to set up contracts using a variety of vehicles outlined below.

 Small Business Status’s GSA, TAPS Schedule No.: GS-07F-0508U

 Depending on the size and complexity of the requirement, negotiation may include discussions, position revisions, price adjustments, timing schedules, technical requirements, type of contract, or other contract terms.
 Contracting officers use negotiated procurements whenever sealed bidding is not appropriate.
-This type of procurement has a shorter award process, therefore it is appropriate if time does not permit sealed bidding; if award will be based on factors other than just price (such as best value); if further negotiations are necessary; or if the Government has chosen to award a sole source.
+This type of procurement has a shorter award process, therefore it is appropriate if time does not permit sealed bidding; if award will be based on factors other than just price.